Nikkeljohn/filpcart/README.md

 Django testing tools have been used to perform basic automatic testing on Guitar Store Python code for validating the main logical thing.
 Tests were run using the local SQLite3 database as opposed to the production PostgreSQL database.
 Those tests achieve 70% coverage.

-Test scripts were written for all models.py, forms.py and views.py of the project apps (bag, blog, checkout, guitar store, home, products and profiles);
+Test scripts were written for all models.py, forms.py and views.py of the project apps (bag,checkout, , home, products and profiles);

 models.py
 views.py